Conformal online model aggregation: Abstract

 \section{Abstract}

 Conformal prediction equips machine learning models with a reasonable notion of uncertainty quantification without making strong distributional assumptions.
-It wraps around any black-box prediction model and converts point predictions into set predictions that have a predefined marginal coverage guarantee.
+It wraps around any prediction model and converts point predictions into set predictions with a predefined marginal coverage guarantee.
 However, conformal prediction only works if we fix the underlying machine learning model in advance.
-A relatively unaddressed issue in conformal prediction is that of model selection and/or aggregation: for a given problem, which of the plethora of prediction methods (random forests, neural nets, regularized linear models, etc.) should we conformalize?
-This paper proposes a new approach towards conformal model aggregation in online settings that is based on combining the prediction sets from several algorithms by voting, where weights on the models are adapted over time based on past performance.
+A relatively unaddressed issue in conformal prediction is that of model selection and/or aggregation: given a set of prediction models, which one should we conformalize?
+This paper suggests that instead of performing model \emph{selection}, it can be prudent and practical to perform \emph{conformal set aggregation} in an online, adaptive fashion.
+We propose a wrapper that takes in several conformal prediction sets (themselves wrapped around black-box prediction models), and outputs a single adaptively-combined prediction set.
+Our method, called conformal online model aggregation (COMA), is based on combining the prediction sets from several algorithms by weighted voting, and can be thought of as a sort of \emph{online stacking of the underlying conformal sets}.
+As long as the input sets have (distribution-free) coverage guarantees, COMA retains coverage guarantees, under a negative correlation assumption between errors and weights.
+We verify that the assumption holds empirically in all settings considered.
+COMA is well-suited for decentralized or distributed settings, where different users may have different models, and are only willing to share their prediction sets for a new test point in a black-box fashion.
+As we demonstrate, it is also well-suited to settings with distribution drift and shift, where model selection can be imprudent.